volta-cli/website/subdomains/docs/_reference/help.md

 # `volta help`

-The `volta help` command has the following synax:
+The `volta help` command has the following syntax:

 ```
 Prints this message or the help of the given subcommand(s)